Chanhassen High School

-Chanhassen High School (CNHS) is a four-year comprehensive public high school located in Chanhassen, Minnesota, United States, a southwestern suburb of Minneapolis.
+Chanhassen High School (CNHS) is a four-year comprehensive public high school in Chanhassen, Minnesota, United States, a southwestern suburb of Minneapolis.
 Construction of the school was approved by voters in 2006 in response to rapidly growing enrollment in Carver County and overcrowding at Chaska High School, the district's other high school.

 History

 As a result of steady population increases in Carver County, Chaska High School's enrollment surpassed its building's designed capacity, with future growth in the school district expected.
-As a result, voters approved a referendum in 2006 to provide funding for a new high school.
-The vote was very close, a matter of 2% of the population.
-Opponents of the bond referendum claimed the school district had not looked into other ideas for the district beyond building a new high school and that the district did not take into consideration other options they may have had (using current buildings).
+As a result, voters approved a referendum in 2006 to fund a new high school.
+Opponents of the bond referendum claimed the district had not looked into other ideas beyond building a new school.
 During its inaugural year the school did not have a senior class.

 Academics

-In the years the school has been open, Chanhassen students have excelled in academics, ranking in the top 3% of high schools nationwide.
-Chanhassen offers 25 different Advanced Placement courses and in 2015 had a Challenge Index of 2.570, which means that more than two AP exams were taken for every member of the most recent graduating class.
+Chanhassen High School students have excelled in academics, ranking in the top 3% of high schools nationwide.
+The school offers 25 Advanced Placement courses and in 2015 had a Challenge Index of 2.570, which means that more than two AP exams were taken for every member of the most recent graduating class.

-The administration at Chanhassen aims to provide personalized learning, a unique approach to educating, remaining small yet continuing to offer college preparatory courses and a comprehensive curriculum.
-Students choose electives from four areas of Interest designed to offer depth in an area of particular relevant for emerging passions and interests.
+The school's administration aims to provide personalized learning, a unique approach to education, remaining small yet continuing to offer college preparatory courses and a comprehensive curriculum.
+Students choose electives from four areas of interest designed to offer depth in an area of particular relevance for their passions and interests.